Mean field games with incomplete information: The blind case

 The fact that $\psi_2$ is compact is a direct application of Proposition \ref{prop:cont}.
-The fact that it is continuous is a consequence of the continuity of the Fokker-Planck \eqref{FP} equation with respect to the drift term $b$ and on the definition of $\psi_3$ using \eqref{defpush}. \end{proof} \begin{Rem} Even though the minimal regularity of the previous system is not the main concerned of this paper, one can immediately check that the only regularity needed on $u$ is $W^{1,2,\infty}$ and not the $\mathcal{C}^{1,2,\alpha}$ regularity which is here a consequence of the regularity of $f$ and $U_0$.
+The fact that it is continuous is a consequence of the continuity of the Fokker-Planck \eqref{FP} equation with respect to the drift term $b$ and on the definition of $\psi_3$ using \eqref{defpush}. \end{proof} \begin{Rem} Even though the minimal regularity of the previous system is not the main concern of this paper, one can immediately check that the only regularity needed on $u$ is $W^{1,2,\infty}$ and not the $\mathcal{C}^{1,2,\alpha}$ regularity which is here a consequence of the regularity of $f$ and $U_0$.
 Hence these assumptions on $f$ and $U_0$ can be easily weakened. \end{Rem}

 The previous result of existence of such equilibria is in no sense surprising and falls in a category of somehow classical result of existence of Nash equilibria in MFG.
-A more interesting feature is the effect the lack of knowledge has on the uniqueness properties of the equilibria.
+A more interesting question is the effects the lack of knowledge has on the uniqueness properties of the equilibria, which we now address.